-This tutorial will use the mesh component and the rigidbody component, so if you don't know what they do please see the Rigidbody Component and Mesh Component tutorials first.
+This tutorial will use the Mesh component and the Rigidbody component, so if you don't know what they do please see the Rigidbody Component and Mesh Component tutorials first.
 We will focus on changing the collision of your entity and explain how to create more complex collision shapes.

 To get started with the collider components we need to add a rigidbody component and a mesh component first.
 So create an entity and add those two components to it, select any geometry you want to have.
 In this case, we are going to take the cylinder mesh and are working in the Rolling Ball template.

 As you might already know from the rigidbody tutorial, the mesh component is our geometry and collision at the same time.
 You can enable a debug feature to see all the collider in your level.
-To do so click on the display button in the upper left corner of your perspective view port, this enables a context menu where you can adjust all kind of display attributes for your view port.
-Scroll to the bottom and select the "Show Physics Proxies" checkbox.
-Now you should be able to see all collider in your scene.
+To do so click on the display button in the upper left corner of your perspective view port, this enables a context menu where you can adjust all kind of display attributes for your viewport.
+Scroll to the bottom and select the Show Physics Proxies checkbox.
+Now you should be able to see all colliders in your scene:

 As we can see our mesh is also our collider.
-Sometimes you maybe don't have a mesh or you want to have a specific collider and that's where the collider component can help.
+Sometimes you may not have a mesh or you want to have a specific collider.
+This is where the Collider component can help.

-An entity can have multiple colliders, so we can add another one to the entity and change the "Transformation" attribute of the collider component to rotate it or move it around.
-The position of the component is relative to the entity's origin.
+An entity can have multiple colliders, so we can add another one to the entity and change the Transformation attribute of the Collider component to rotate it or move it around.
+The position of the component is relative to the entity's origin:

-As you can see in the picture I added a new cylinder component and adjusted the transformation, radius, height of the collider to create a more complex shape.
-You can add as many colliders as you want to and create whatever shape you need.
+As you can see in the picture above, we added a new cylinder component and adjusted the transformation, radius, height of the collider to create a more complex shape.
+You can add as many colliders as you want and create whatever shape you need.
 If you now jump into game mode and disable the physic proxies helper, you can see that your mesh didn't change but the collision did.